peaceiris/test-docusaurus/README.md

-# test-docusaurus
+## GitHub Actions and Pages Example for docusaurus

-GitHub Pages and GitHub Actions example for facebook/docusaurus
+An example project for the [GitHub Actions for GitHub Pages](https://github.com/peaceiris/actions-gh-pages)